 The Section also is responsible for seeking the Attorney’s General share of forfeiture cases litigated by the various United States Attorneys’ Offices and/or any Federal Agency.
 The Section coordinates and completes the necessary documentation to the Federal Agency responsible for the seizure of the property.
 The initializing form is entitled “DAG-71” and every asset seized by the Federal Agency requires a completed form.
 This form is available through the various Federal Agencies websites.
 All federally forfeited assets are remitted directly to the law enforcement agency involved in the case and not to a District Attorney’s Office, unless the District Attorney’s Office itself was involved in the criminal investigation leading to the seizure of property.

 The attorneys of the Section also supervise money laundering investigations and litigate the resulting prosecutions when appropriate.
-In December of 1989, Pennsylvania’s “Money Laundering Statute, 18 Pa C.S.A.
-Section 5111, was enacted.
-That legislation specifically provided the Office of Attorney General original jurisdiction to investigate and prosecute money laundering cases.
-Asset Forfeiture and Money Laundering are specialized areas of the law that require considerable expertise.
 The attorneys of this Section, working in conjunction with financial investigators, have the expertise to trace hidden assets, expose straw buyers, analyze bank records and develop financial profiles; then successfully litigate forfeiture and money laundering cases.

 An aggressive approach to the investigation and presentation/prosecution of asset forfeiture and money laundering cases has led to significant forfeitures of monies, automobiles, personal property and real estates; as well as convictions for felony money laundering crimes.
 The monies derived from the forfeitures are, in turn, used by law enforcement to help fund future drug and other criminal investigations as well as assist community-based drug and crime-fighting programs throughout the state.